Get the FREE one-click dictionary software for Windows

 - overturned, upturned

-Derived forms: upset, upsetting, upsets
+Derived forms: upset, upsets, upsetting

-Type of: affect, agitation, arouse, defeat, displace, disturb, disturbance, elicit, enkindle [literary], evoke, fire, forge, form, get the better of, impress, inversion, kindle, mold [N. Amer], mould [Brit, Cdn], move, overcome, physical condition, physiological condition, physiological state, provoke, raise, shape, strike, success, tool, touch, upending, work
+Type of: affect, agitation, arouse, defeat, displace, disturb, disturbance, elicit, enkindle [literary], evoke, forge, form, get the better of, impress, inversion, kindle, mold [N. Amer], mould [Brit, Cdn], move, overcome, physical condition, physiological condition, physiological state, provoke, raise, shape, strike, success, tool, touch, upending, work

 Encyclopedia: Upset